espmisti/umapper/README.md

 ## Using in your projects

 - Make sure your classes should be data classes
-- There should be no nested classes and lists (in the future it will be possible to use)
+- There should be no nested classes (in the future it will be possible to use)
 - The fields passed must not be null if the other class field is Non-Nullable

 ### Example: